Menu

 But you can also miss out on the immune-boosting benefits of lovemaking, experts say.

-In fact, per researchers at Wilkes-Barre University in Pennsylvania, persons who had sex once or twice a week saw a 30 percent boost in immunoglobulin A (IgA) – one of the first lines of defenses against viruses — than those who had less frequent sex.
+In fact, according to a study conducted by researchers at Wilkes University in Pennsylvania and published in the journal Psychology Reports, individuals who engaged in sexual activity once or twice a week experienced a 30 percent increase in immunoglobulin A (IgA)—one of the body’s primary defenses against viruses—compared to those who had sex less frequently.

 You may feel more anxious.